What is an IntentSpec?

 - Verification closes the loop — the spec defines its own test criteria.

 Remove any one part and the spec becomes fragile.
+Without evidence, you're building on assumptions.
 Without edge cases, agents produce code that breaks on real-world input.
 Without verification, there's no way to confirm the intent was met.

 How agents consume it